-HRC Demands Sultan of Brunei’s Hotels Stop Profiting from LGBT Weddings in Los Angeles
+HRC Demands Sultan of Brunei’s Hotels to Stop Promoting Same-Sex Weddings in Los Angeles

 May 6, 2014 by Jason Rahlan, Global Engagement Press Secretary